 (xiv) The Hon'ble Deputy Chief Minister of Gujarat stated that to quit smoking habit, Nicotine Polacrilex Gum is used and the present rate of tax on this item was 18% which should be reduced.
-He added that these products are like medicines and its rate should be reduced to 12%.
-The Secretary suggested that it may be referred to the Fitment Committee for further discussion.
-The CCT, Gujarat stated that the Fitment Committee had discussed this proposal and rejected it.
-The Joint Secretary, TRU-II stated that this product could not be differentiated from regular chewing gum.
-The Secretary stated that technical specification could be given for this product based on percentage of nicotine content and then rate reduction could be considered.
-He suggested that the Fitment Committee could consider this issue afresh on this basis.
+The Hon'ble Chairperson stated that this may be examined by the Fitment Committee.
 The Council agreed to this suggestion.